-Victor Morel holds a PhD in computer science from Inria, conducted in the Privatics team.
+Victor Morel holds a PhD in computer science from Inria - Privatics.

-His research interests include privacy protection, design, networks (such as found in the Internet of Things), and ethics of technology in a broad manner.
+His research interests include privacy and data protection, networks security, usability and Human-Computer Interactions, applied cryptography, and ethics of technology in a broad manner.

 He appreciates sober, hackable, and accessible technology that works.

-Besides his academic activities, he cofounded FELINN, an association defending decentralization, privacy, and free software through popular education.
+Besides his academic activities, he is a member of FELINN’s collegiate council, a French association (1901) defending decentralization, privacy, and free software through popular education.

 PhD in Computer Science, 2020